adetola-adewodu/media_content_systems_cheat_sheet/README.md

-# Contents Systems Cheat Sheet
+# Media Contents Systems Cheat Sheet

 We use the following tools to Analyze video and audio:
 - FFMPEG (https://www.ffmpeg.org/) used to transcode and analyze audio and video